GarmischWg/GarmischWg.github.io/_pages/strength/strength.md

 - **Multidimensional Thinking**: I possess the ability to approach problems from multiple perspectives, enabling me to find innovative solutions and consider diverse viewpoints, thus fostering innovative and holistic problem solving approaches.

 - **Collaborative Mindset**: I value collaboration and believe in the power of teamwork.
-I actively engage with others, fostering an environment where opinions are respected and ideas are shared.
+I actively engage with others, fostering an environment where opinions are respected and ideas are shared, ensuring that the needs of clients/target groups are well understood.

 - **Well-Organized**: Demonstrating strong organizational skills, maintaining structured workflows, and effectively managing tasks, projects and resources.